hermesloom/blog/README.md

 Breaking your back for promotions you'll never get, for bosses you hate, or for an economy that makes you feel like *you* are the problem.
 But that's what you deserve when you stay average.

 That doesn't mean that I want everyone to be "not average".
 I certain share of average people is great, because they keep the world going, but I want more.
+Love is one of the New Normals.

 ---